Optical Table Selection Criteria

 Better built through better design to provide you with performance matched to your application

-Whichever model you choose, our tables are manufactured with the same precision tooling, and high-quality materials.
+Whichever model you choose, our tables at Kinetic Systems are manufactured with the same precision tooling, and high-quality materials.
 The tables differ only in the amount of internal damping.
 We use a modern aerospace epoxy laminated steel-and-honeycomb structural sandwich beam design concept adapted to produce highly rigid optical tables and breadboards.
 The high stiffness and structurally efficient light weight of the honeycomb design makes it ideal for optical tables, resulting in a significantly high natural frequency (and therefore less vibration) than possible with the same size solid granite or ribbed cast iron designs.
 All our standard honeycomb optical tables have ferromagnetic stainless steel top skins; carbon steel bottom skins and sides; a high shear modulus, corrosion-resisting, plated steel, hexagon cell honeycomb core; and a proprietary damped epoxy formulation.
 We manufacture our own precision honeycomb core.
-For added stiffness and damping,we add steel C-channels treated with a damped laminate to form the side and end panels of each table.
+For added stiffness and damping, we add steel C-channels treated with a damped laminate to form the side and end panels of each table.

 Epoxy-lamination is performed under pressure with the top skin against a precision master tool plate.
 When the epoxy cures, the precision flatness of the master tool plate is effectively “frozen” and transferred to the top skin, or working surface, of the honeycomb optical table or breadboard.